Skip to main content

 export SEMGREP_TIMEOUT="20"

-By default, Semgrep Cloud Platform autodetects values such as the name of your repository, which Semgrep uses to generate hyperlinks (URLs) to the specific repository code that generated the finding.
+By default, Semgrep AppSec Platform autodetects values such as the name of your repository, which Semgrep uses to generate hyperlinks (URLs) to the specific repository code that generated the finding.
 These hyperlinks are in the Findings page.

 Set any as needed or all of the following environment variables to troubleshoot and override autodetected CI environment values.